Attachment Styles in Relationships

 Secure attachment — People with a secure attachment style have the core belief that “I am ok and you are ok.”
 They believe they are worthy of love and respect, and generally trust their romantic partners to treat them that way.
 Securely attached adults don’t spend too much time worrying about whether their partner loves them, cares about them, or wants to be with them.
 They tend to recover from breakups and rejection fairly well, and they’re comfortable with both closeness and space in their relationships.

 Anxious attachment — People with an anxious attachment style aren’t so confident that they are ok.
-They worry that their partner doesn’t really love them, care about them, or want to be with them.
+They worry that their partner doesn’t really love them, care about them, or want to be with them (and because anxious partners often choose partners with avoidant attachment styles, their worries aren’t entirely unfounded).
 They’re afraid of abandonment, and they require a lot of reassurance that their partner isn’t going anywhere.
 Sometimes their need for reassurance can arise through controlling behavior, and can have the effect of pushing their partner away.
 They may be labeled “needy” or “clingy.”

 Disorganized attachment style — Also known as anxious-avoidant attachment, people with a disorganized attachment style may display an inconsistent orientation toward their partners.
 They may want love and closeness, but have trouble trusting their partners, and feel a deep need to protect themselves from abandonment or rejection at all costs.
 They tend to alternate between pulling their partners close and pushing them away.
 Disorganized attachment is not the same as having fluctuating feelings about a partner, or a fluctuating desire for closeness; it’s a rare attachment style that’s associated with an abusive environment in childhood.